ahmedbani/reading-notes/read02.md

 - git add . (with space) : when I do some changes on my file I use git add . or instead of .
 I can add the file name itself, but we use . as a shortcut to stage the changes in all files and folders in my repo.
 - git commit -m 'the message you want' (the msg should be between ' ' or " ") : to commit my changes.
 - git push origin main : in order to have my changes on GitHub (on the cloud) I use git push origin main, You will be asked to provide your username and password of your GitHub account (when writing the password you will not see anything) When I go back to [GitHub](https://github.com), I refresh the page and I will see my changes that I added on my files and I can also see my commit messages.
 - git status: will give us an explanation about what's happening, the state of our repo, we can see the changes that we did and to see the tracked and untracked files.

+Note: You can only successfully push changes upstream if you have write access for the server from which you cloned, and if someone else has not pushed changes upstream that you haven’t pulled yet.
+If a collaborator pushed changes upstream after you had cloned, your push will not be successful.
+You will have to pull new changes and merge them with your branch before you can successfully push your changes upstream.